This page is laid out for easy navigation via JAWS:

 while these scripts are running.

-This script version is dynamic, meaning that updates to it will be made
+These scripts are dynamic, meaning that updates to them will be made

 "in place."
 Newer revisions will replace older ones, and I will add